Sherlock Holmes: What Makes Him Such A Great Character?

 Anybody who knows me knows that I’m a huge fan of Sir Arthur Conan Doyle’s character, Sherlock Holmes.
-Whether it’s the books; the movies, the BBC TV show or the abomination that is Elementary.
+Whether it’s the books; the movies, the BBC TV show or Elementary.
 I love it all because I find the character of Sherlock Holmes fascinating.
 Sherlock Holmes is far from your typical private investigator.
 I believe he’s one of the most complex fictional characters ever authored, and here’s why.

 The Art of Holmesian Deduction.